Need lunch sandwich ideas, including sandwich ideas for work? Get the scoop on the best sandwich fillings, including healthy sandwich fillings!

 Spread on mustard, hummus, or a yogurt-based spread.
 These condiments are wonderfully creamy and contain a lot less calories than mayo.
 A teaspoon of Maille Old-Style Mustard, for example, is packed with flavor but only contains 10 calories.
 Sriracha is another great low-calorie flavor addition.

-When it comes to cold sandwich ideas for work and beyond, deli meat is often a go-to.
-And yes, there is a such thing as healthy sandwich meat.
+When it comes to cold fillings for sandwiches, deli meat is often a go-to and can make the list of good sandwich fillings.
+So yes, there is a such thing as healthy sandwich meat.
 You may just need to make a few swaps.

-Add Fat in Moderation.
+Add fat in moderation

 Healthy fat like avocado, olives, and olive oil are delicious on a sandwich.
 And they offer heart-healthy fats that help keep you fuller for longer.
 But choose just one to include!
 That means about a third of an avocado, about 10 sliced olives, or two to three teaspoons of olive oil.